GluuFederation/docs-openbanking-prod/docs/source/install-vm.md

 ## MTLS Configuration

-For MTLS, OBIE issued certificates and keys should be used.
+For MTLS, OBIE-issued certificates and keys should be used.
 The following discussion assumes that the file `ca.crt` has a CA certificate and `ca.key` has a CA private key.

 The following command is an example of how to create the server’s private key (`server.key`), Certificate Signing Request (CSR) (`server.csr`) and certificate (`server.crt)`: